Wintellect/MSLearn/Introduction to Python/final final/5-functions.md

 ## Filter airport data by state

-The next step is to enhance the notebook to allow users to interactively query the data for airports in a specified state.
-Let's use a custom function to make the code compact and tidy, and Python's built-in `input` function to solicit user input.
+Now let's enhance your notebook to allow users to interactively query the data for airports in a specified state.
+You will use a custom function to make the code compact and tidy, and Python's `input` function to solicit user input.

 1. Return to the Azure notebook in which you generated a list of U.S. airports.
 In the empty cell at the end of the notebook, add the following function definition: